Trump says World Health Organization ‘really blew it’ amid rising outrage over coronavirus response

 Meanwhile, Mr. Tedros advised against the travel restrictions on China implemented Jan.
 31 by the Trump administration, and waiting to declare an international public-health emergency until Jan.
 30, a week after the agency held an emergency meeting.

-Rep. Michael McCaul, ranking Republican on the House Foreign Affairs Committee, said Tuesday that “WHO is complicit in the coronavirus pandemic.”
+Rep. Michael McCaul of Texas, the ranking Republican on the House Foreign Affairs Committee, said Tuesday that “WHO is complicit in the coronavirus pandemic.”

-“Not only did they praise the Chinese Communist Party’s troubling response, they amplified their disinformation about human to human transmission of coronavirus, continue to ignore Taiwan, and went so far as to criticize the President for his life-saving measure to ban travel from China early on,” Mr. McCaul said in an email.
+“Not only did they praise the Chinese Communist Party’s troubling response, they amplified their disinformation about human to human transmission of coronavirus, continue to ignore Taiwan, and went so far as to criticize the President for his life-saving measure to ban travel from China early on,” said Mr. McCaul in an email.

 Taiwan has accused WHO of ignoring its early research and warnings.
 On Dec.
 31, Taiwan’s Centers for Disease Control informed WHO of indications that the virus could be transmitted person-to-person, but like China, the U.N. and WHO do not recognize Taiwan.